sarahcorkery/16S-Amplicon-Sequence-Variant-Processing-Pipeline/README.md

   labs(title = "3-4cm Core DNA and cDNA & Cyanobacterial Viability Assay Relative Abundance by Phylum", x = "Sample ", y = "Order", size = "Relative Abundance (%)")
 ```

-To produce a heatmap, which uses colour to display relative abundance, the following script can be used.
+To produce a heatmap, in which colour is used to display relative abundance, the following script can be used.

 ```{r}
 ggplot(taxa_abundance_table_phylum, aes(x = Sample, y = Phylum, fill = Abundance)) +